Philippe Jordan · Music Director

-Philippe Jordan’s orchestral engagements have included the Berlin Philharmonic, the Vienna Philharmonic, Berlin Staatskapelle, Vienna RSO, Orchestre Philharmonique de Radio France, Philharmonia Orchestra London, Accademia Nazionale di Santa Cecilia, Orchestre de la Suisse Romande, Tonhalle Zurich, Chamber Orchestra of Europe, Mahler Chamber Orchestra, Gustav Mahler Youth Orchestra, NDR/Hamburg Symphony, DSO Berlin, Mozarteum Orchestra Salzburg, Rotterdam Philharmonic Orchestra and the Münchner Philharmoniker.
-In North America, he has appeared with the Seattle, St. Louis, Dallas, Detroit, Chicago, Cleveland, Philadelphia, Washington, Minnesota, Montreal, New York and San Francisco Orchestras.
+Philippe Jordan’s orchestral engagements have included both the Berliner and Wiener Philharmoniker, the Berliner Staatskapelle, the Münchner Philharmoniker, the Orchestre Philharmonique de Radio France, the Philharmonia Orchestra London, the London Symphony Orchestra, the Academia Nazionale di Santa Cecilia, the Orchestre de la Suisse Romande, the Tonhalle Zürich as well as the Chamber Orchestra of Europe, the Mahler Chamber Orchestra and the Gustav Mahler Jugend Orchester.
+In North America, he has appeared with the New York, San Francisco, Chicago, Cleveland, Philadelphia, Washington und Montreal Orchestras.

-With the Wiener Symphoniker Philippe Jordan has performed an integral cycle of the complete Schubert Symphonies, Beethoven’s piano-concertos combined with the main orchestral works of Béla Bartók and a cycle of Bach’s great masses and oratorios.
-In the season 2016-17 he presented a complete cycle of all Beethoven Symphonies with the orchestra at the Musikverein.
+With the Wiener Symphoniker Philippe Jordan has performed an integral cycle of the complete Schubert symphonies, Beethoven’s symphonies and piano concertos – the later combined with the main orchestral works of Béla Bartók – and a cycle of Bach’s great masses and oratorios.

 With the Wiener Symphoniker he has so far recorded Tchaikovsky’s ‘Pathétique’ followed by Schubert’s 7th and 8th Symphonies.
 Until 2020 his recordings of all Beethoven symphonies with the orchestra will be released on five CDs.